I Could Never Be Your Woman: Release

-Philippe Martinez signed a distribution agreement with Metro-Goldwyn-Mayer (MGM) for the film's theatrical release and with The Weinstein Company for DVD and non-pay television rights.
-MGM later withdrew from the project after learning about Michelle Pfeiffer's share of the film's gross revenue.
-Unable to secure a new theatrical distributor in North America, Martinez released the film direct-to-DVD on February 12, 2008.
+Martinez signed a deal with Metro-Goldwyn-Mayer (MGM) to distribute the film theatrically, and The Weinstein Company for DVD and non-pay TV distribution rights.
+MGM backed out upon learning about Pfeiffer's share in the film's revenue.
+After Martinez failed to find a theatrical distributor, the film was given a direct-to-DVD release in North America on February 12, 2008.

-Internationally, I Could Never Be Your Woman received a theatrical release beginning in Spain on May 11, 2007, followed by releases in several countries across Europe, Latin America, Asia, and Africa.
+Internationally, I Could Never Be Your Woman received a theatrical release beginning in Spain on May 11, 2007, followed by several countries in Europe, Latin America, Asia, and Africa.

 Reception

 On the review aggregator website Rotten Tomatoes, I Could Never Be Your Woman holds an approval rating of 67% based on 12 reviews, with an average rating of 6/10.

 James Berardinelli of ReelViews gave the film three out of four stars, calling it "an enjoyable romantic comedy that has enough going for it to make it worth a recommendation" and adding that "Michelle Pfeiffer and Paul Rudd have adequate chemistry to pull off the romance."
-Joe Leydon of Variety described the film as "a desperately unfunny mix of tepid showbiz satire and formulaic romantic comedy," criticizing its uneven tone and weak humor.
+Joe Leydon of Variety described the film as "a desperately unfunny mix of tepid showbiz satire and formulaic romantic comedy".

-Entertainment Weeklys Missy Schwartz noted that the film had "a charming premise" but was hampered by "sitcom-grade gags and a lack of narrative cohesion," ultimately calling it "a missed opportunity for a sharp Hollywood satire."
-Writing for TV Guide, Maitland McDonagh felt the film was "an earnest, occasionally funny romantic comedy," but observed that the material often "undercuts its own sweetness with cynicism."

-A review from New York magazine commented that the film had moments of wit but was undermined by its "over-reliance on easy, obvious jokes and a heavy-handed Mother Nature device."
-Screen Rant later described I Could Never Be Your Woman as "a flawed but likable romantic comedy" that offered "sharp performances" from Pfeiffer and Saoirse Ronan despite its "uneven script and clumsy tonal shifts."